Share this article:

-Less than 600 kilometres from Utrecht, the Vosges Mountains are part of the well-known region of the Alsace.
+Within 600 kilometres of Utrecht lie the Vosges as part of the well-known region of Alsace.
 It is a walhalla here for cyclists.
 This is becoming increasingly evident with the growing number of events.
-Also the huge attention by the stages of the Tour de France help with that.
-We too have had the opportunity to enjoy this area several times and are happy to share our experiences with you.
-Hence this triptych in which we discuss, as far as we are concerned, the three big 'balloons' of the region.
-Cycling in Alsace: Col du Petit Ballon takes you to yet another classic.
+Also the huge attention by the stages of the Tour de France helping with that.
+We too have had the pleasure of enjoying this region multiple times and are happy to share our experiences with you.
+Hence this triptych in which we discuss what we believe to be the three main ‘balloons’ of the region.
+Cycling in Alsace: Col du Petit Ballon takes you to another classic.

-In the first blog is the Ballon d'Alsace have been covered in detail.
-Herewith number two, Col du Petit Ballon.
-When we talk about the big three, it may sound a bit misleading, but nothing could be further from the truth.
-As far as we are concerned, the Petit Ballon belongs to the great balloons of the Vosges.
+In the first blog is the Ballon d'Alsace covered extensively.
+Here's the second, Col du Petit Ballon.
+When we talk about the big three, it might sound a bit misleading, but nothing could be further from the truth.
+In our opinion, Petit Ballon belongs to the great balloons of the Vosges.

 Small or not?

-So don't be surprised by the name because the data doesn't lie.
-Unfortunately, you cannot reach the absolute summit by bike.
-The road ends at an altitude of 1163 metres.
-Should you feel like a nice hike, this is what you need for a rest day!
-The summit lends itself wonderfully well to a nice hike.
-With good weather, you can see the big brother in the distance.
-So you can end up on the highest peak.
+So don't be fooled by the name, because the facts speak for themselves.
+Unfortunately, you can't reach the very top by bike.
+The road ends at a height of 1163 metres.
+Should you fancy a nice walk to the actual summit, this is one for a rest day!
+The peak is excellent for a beautiful hike.
+In good weather, you can see its bigger brother lying in the distance.
+This way, you can make it to the highest peak.

 Up from Luttenbach

-A big difference when cycling in Alsace from the high mountains?
-In the Vosges, almost all roads are 'through' roads.
-With that, they are certainly not busy roads, but they are always roads that can take you beyond the summit.
-In fact, many mountains have more than two roads to the top so you never get bored.
-This allows you to draw endless routes from a to b with beautiful and challenging climbs along the way, such as the Petit Ballon.
+A big difference when cycling in Alsace with the high mountains?
+In the Vosges, almost all roads are ‘through’ roads.
+This certainly doesn't mean they're busy roads, but they are roads that can take you further than the summit.
+In fact, many mountains have more than two roads leading to the top, meaning you'll never be bored.
+This allows you to draw endless routes from A to B with beautiful and challenging climbs along the way, such as the Petit Ballon.

-We drove up the Petit Ballon from Luttenbach près Munster.
-This is also the starting point for many hikes towards the summit.
-With a total length of 9.7 kilometres, you can take your time.
-And very likely you will have to stand up occasionally with quite a few strips above 10%.
-The average is around 8% per cent, but this is mainly due to a somewhat flatter section after 4.5 kilometres of climbing.
-Here, by the way, you have a cosy hut for a snack and a drink for those who want one.
+We are the Petit Ballon from Luttenbach near Munster Drove up.
+This is also the starting point for many walks towards the summit.
+With a total length of 9.7 kilometres, it’s quite a challenge.
+And you’ll most likely have to get out of the car from time to time, as there are quite a few sections with gradients above 10%.
+The average gradient is around 8% per cent, but this is mainly due to a slightly flatter section after 4.5 kilometres of climbing.
+Here, incidentally, there’s a cosy hut where you can grab a bite to eat and a drink if you fancy it.

 Poor road surface